Is Norwegian hard to learn?

-Is Norwegian a hard language to learn?
-I am a native speaking teacher of Norwegian, and many people ask me this question.
-Unfortunately, it is not easily done to give a simple answer; what is easy for one person, can be difficult for another.
-However, in this article, I will try to give you an answer, based on my own experiences from teaching.
+I am a teacher of Norwegian, and I see that all my students have to work hard to learn the language properly.
+Learning a new language is always challenging, but what is more difficult differs from person to person.
+However, in this article, I will try to give you an answer, based on my own experiences of teaching.
 The examples in this article are all taken from Bokmål, the most commonly used written standard.
-The other standard is called Nynorsk.

 English | house | pipe | louse | nut | book | stream |